MeeFoundation/providerdiscovery-landing/src/pages/about.md

 Note: the person may choose to configure their client such that it returns different responses (in #2 above) to different servers.

-The *announcement* flow is as follows:
+The alternative, *announcement* flow is as follows:

 1. The client sends a list of zero or more `provider-types` that it supports.

-Since the announcement flow discloses information which could be used for fingerprinting by the server, it should be used only in exceptional cases.
+Since this flow discloses information which could be used for fingerprinting by the server, it should be used only in exceptional cases.

 In either flow, for each provider-type in the list sent by by client, a `config-url` key-value parameter may be provided along with zero or more other key-value pairs specific to this provider-type.